danfq/Ryzentosh-Sonoma/README.md

 If you have the same Build, check out the `Releases` Page to get the EFI.<br>
 Don't forget to generate your own `SMBIOS` and replace it via `ProperTree`.

-To get as much Performance out of your Ryzentosh, with these specifications, I suggest you use `iMac20,1`.
+To get as much Performance as you can out of your Ryzentosh, with these specifications, I suggest you use `iMac20,1`.

 ## Build Specifications